calmm-js/partial.lenses/README.md

 }
 ```

 and is available as a non-default export.
+All operations in this library that
+take lenses as arguments implicitly lift them.

 #### L.delete(l, s)